dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-vat-reporting/docs/en-US/help-vat.md

 Place the check mark **Report All Transactions** if you wish to include the invoices of those transaction partners, whose transactions total amount is below the limit (1000€).

-Click **Submit** to save the report into XML file.
+Click **Generate** to save the report into XML file.
 Upload and submit the file in E-Tax Board.

 ---
 ## Requirements for postings in Business Central: